-- have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and - b) disclose, for each reporting period, whether a performance evaluation was undertaken in accordance with that process, during or in respect of that reporting period.
+- a. have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and - b. disclose, for each reporting period, whether a performance evaluation was undertaken in accordance with that process, during or in respect of that reporting period.

-Even though this Recommendation does not apply to the REIT, the Board considers it good governance and therefore each Non-Executive Director must complete an annual performance evaluation.
+Even though this Recommendation does not apply to the REIT, CHWALE considers it good governance and the Board regularly evaluates its performance and that of its Committees and individual directors.
+These evaluations take place regularly throughout the year in closed sessions of the Board meetings, including during this reporting period.
+Separately, each Non-Executive Director must regularly complete a performance evaluation.
 This is collated and summarised by the company secretary.
 The Chair then distributes the summarised and anonymous results to all the Directors for discussion.
-This performance evaluation process was undertaken during the year.
+A formal performance evaluation process is scheduled for Q4 2023.